APeculiarCamber/neural_appearance_estimation/README.md

 Download and untar [hdr_final_prl_model.pth](https://drive.google.com/file/d/1RE-qpABPiLN0RTxKjR02hGAXRR1VKMUl/view?usp=sharing) into `data/hdr_final_prl_model.pth` folder.

+## Demo

+See the prl_master_demo.ipynb for a demonstration of our model (after downloading our LDR model).

 ## Training

 See the prl_main_train.py script for a template of how we train our model.